-The purpose of this policy is to guide Friends of Cambodia and our partners to make a clear separation between development and humanitarian and non- development objectives and activities.
+The purpose of this policy is to guide Friends of Cambodia and our partners to make a clear separation between aid and development and non-aid and development objectives and activities.
 This policy addresses our ACFID compliance obligations when communicating with or soliciting donations from private donors and the public, including fundraising for restricted and unrestricted purposes from aid agencies, sponsors and supporters, and fundraising from the general public.

-2. Scope of Policy
+3. Scope of Policy